Healthdirect Free Australian health advice you can count on.

 What is metformin?

-Metformin hydrochloride is a diabetes medicine.
+Metformin is a diabetes medicine.
 It is commonly prescribed for managing type 2 diabetes.
-To get metformin, you need to have a prescription written for you by your doctor.

 What is metformin used for?

-Because metformin doesn’t cause weight gain and may help with weight loss, it is commonly prescribed for overweight people with type 2 diabetes.
+Unlike insulin, metformin doesn't cause weight gain and may help with weight loss.
+This makes it a good choice for people with type 2 diabetes who are living with overweight or obesity.

 In adults, metformin can be used alone or together with other diabetes medicines, including insulin.